minetest-mirrors/bonemeal/README.md

 - 0.2 - Added global on_use function for bonemeal growth
 - 0.3 - Added strength to on_use global for new items (mulch and fertiliser).
 - 0.4 - Added Intllib support and fr.txt file
+- 0.5 - Added support for default bush and acacia bush saplings